univention/univention-corporate-server/doc/manual/computers/umc.rst

    * - IP address
      - Fixed IP addresses for the host can be given here.
-Further information on the IP configuration can be found in :ref:`networks-introduction`.
+Further information on the IP configuration can be found in :ref:`network-objects`.

        If a network was selected on the *General* tab, the IP address assigned to the host from the network will be shown here automatically.